An analytical model of momentum availability for predicting large wind farm power: Momentum availability factor model

 \subsection{Pressure gradient forcing}

 LES results in the literature have shown that large wind farms can induce additional pressure gradients across them \citep[e.g.,][]{Allaerts2017,Wu2017,Lanzilao2022}.
 When farms induce additional pressure gradients, a velocity reduction at the front of the farm is commonly observed.
 This velocity reduction at the front of the farm is commonly known as `wind-farm blockage'.
-Typically, a velocity increase and pressure reduction at the rear of the farm also occurs.
+Typically, a velocity increase and pressure reduction at the rear of the farm can also occur.
 Figure \ref{fig:PGF} shows example streamwise variations of $\beta_{local}(x)$ and pressure.

 In this section we propose a simple model for $\Delta M_{F,PGF}$.
 We apply Bernoulli's equation as an approximation to link the pressure increase to the velocity reduction at the front of the farm.
-Firstly, we assume that, in the upstream of the farm, the bottom friction force is balanced by the natural PGF, so that the increase in pressure can be linked to the velocity reduction.
-We also neglect changes in gravitational potential energy.
+We neglect changes in gravitational potential energy.
 It is assumed that changes in pressure are uniform up to the control volume height $H_F$.

+Our aim here is to model an increased pressure difference across the farm $\Delta p$.
+The physical mechanism increasing the pressure difference is not directly considered (e.g. gravity waves) but is implicitly included in $\Delta p$. $\Delta p$ is composed of a pressure increase at the front surface of the farm control volume $\Delta p_{front}$ and pressure decrease at the rear surface $\Delta p_{rear}$.

+The velocity reduction in front of the farm takes place over a distance of $L_{induction}$.
+Without the farm present, the background pressure force is balanced by the bottom shear stress over this region, i.e.,

+where $h_0$ is the ABL height without the farm present.
+Therefore, the ratio of friction head loss to dynamic pressure is given by $L_{induction}C_{f0}/h_0$.
+Although $L_{induction}$ can be an order of magnitude larger than $h_0$, a typical value of $C_{f0}$ is 0.002 to 0.003.
+The dynamic pressure is therefore typically one to two orders of magnitude larger than the friction head loss and background pressure gradient.
+As such, as a first order approach we consider only pressure changes due to changes in dynamic pressure, justifying the use of Bernoulli's equation.

 Bernoulli's equation is applied on a streamline from far upstream to the front of the farm.
 The increase in pressure force on the front surface of the control volume is therefore given by: